 Is there another reason that this make sense for Trinity?
 Yes.
 Our mission statement says that our task is “to educate men and women in God’s redemptive work in the world.”
 By “in the world,” I assume the framers of the mission statement intended “world in all its beautiful diversity.”
 If so, ours is to raise up students who can engage in God’s redemptive work “in the world,” a world where all the familiar dividing walls and corresponding ideologies have already been broken down in Christ.

 Twenty years ago, Stanley O. Ikenberry, then President American Council on Education, wrote these words: “The crucial challenge facing American higher education today is that of defining a sense of self.”
-This afternoon I have sought to sharpen TIU’s senses of self, giving added definition to what TIU is—and what it is not.
-Once we know who we are, both as TIU and all its discrete entities, and as my administration seeks to coordinate the teams on different campuses to maximize synergies and efficiencies between the campuses, I believe we will be well positioned for success.
+With this outline of strategic priorities, I have sought to sharpen Trinity’s senses of self, giving added definition to what this university is—and what it is not.
+Once we know who we are, both as a university and all its discrete entities, and as my administration continues to coordinate the teams on different campuses to maximize synergies and efficiencies between the campuses, I believe we will be well positioned for success.

-This afternoon, I have sought to identify the walnuts, those things that go in the jar first.
-I did so first by identifying your TIU servant leadership team as the strong basis for change and future growth.
-Of course, the right team cannot be complete apart from the eager and talented individuals on this call.
+In short, I have sought to identify the walnuts, those things that go in the jar first.
+I did so first by identifying the Trinity servant leadership team as the strong basis for change and future growth.
+Of course, the right team cannot be complete apart from the eager and talented individuals that make up the Trinity community (faculty, staff, alumni, donors, and friends).
 We need you to be part of this right team.
-Will you help us secure that foundation by embracing this vision not reluctantly, but with everything you’ve got?
+Will you help us secure that foundation by embracing this vision—not reluctantly, but with everything you’ve got?

-Then there’s the walnut of the TIU story, the story which stands to be enacted through three strategic initiatives: (1) worshipping in faithfulness, (2) mentoring in hope, and (3) building bridges in love.
-Though I’ve just told you that this story takes a backseat to the various stories represented by the individual campuses on this call, it is still a guiding and supporting thread.
-I am calling on you, faculty and staff at TEDS, at TC/TGS, at Timber-lee, at South Florida, and TLS to pick up this thread, and then weave it into the fabric of your campus.
-If we gave ourselves five years, until 2025, to execute on these strategic priorities, while maintaining and sharpening the distinctive emphases of each entity, what a difference it could make not for our numbers but for the kingdom of God.
+Then there’s the walnut of the Trinity story, the story that stands to be enacted through the three strategic initiatives noted above: (1) worshiping in faithfulness, (2) mentoring in hope, and (3) building bridges in love.
+Though this larger story may take a backseat to the various stories represented by the individual schools that make up the University, it is still a guiding and supporting thread.
+I am calling on the Trinity community to pick up this thread, and then weave it into the fabric of your space.
+If we gave ourselves five years, until 2025, to execute these strategic priorities, while maintaining and sharpening the distinctive emphases of each entity, what a difference it could make not for our numbers but for the kingdom of God.

 To put this another way, if today we have begun the process of inserting the big pieces first, I am now asking you the community to get on board by saying, “We are the right team,” and then to begin the process of filling in the rice—in and all around the larger pieces.
-In other words, faculty and staff, I need your help.
+In other words, Trinity community, I need your help.
 Right now, I know we probably have as many questions as we do answers.
 But I am also hoping that you will step up, embrace the vision I have set before you today, and then collaborate with me in exploring what God has for us.
-More immediately, over the next six weeks, I would like to invite faculty and staff of all campuses to work with my administration in creating a suitable timeline for identifying key questions, key deliverables, and key milestones.
-I would also ask that we complete and publish that timeline no later than September 30.